 I’m afraid you can’t understand what I’m trying to say – even though you are trying; even though our wars – yours and mine – are so much alike.
 After all, what is the true difference between losing a husband and your best friend?
 It’s so close, as we often talked about.
 The wound is the same shape; it is just a matter of depth, isn’t it?

-My war led me to abandon a ship which was already sinking: I left Ohio, my few friends, my mother and began … drifting.
+My war led me to abandon a ship that was already sinking: I left Ohio, my few friends, my mother, and began … drifting.
 My months in Bolivia, with you, was one of the stops I will never forget.